DreamMaoMao/hycov/README.md

 ### Manual Installation

-##### something need to notice
+##### NOTE:
-1.You need to manually relogin after it is installed. after the installation is complete, it may also trigger logout if you do not logout which is normal.
+1. After Hycov is installed, you will need to logout, then log back in.
+This may happen automatically, but do not worry.
+This behaviour is normal.

-2.Only supports hyprland source code after 2023-10-22. because the plugin requires this [commit](https://github.com/hyprwm/Hyprland/commit/a61eb7694df25a75f45502ed64b1536fda370c1d) in hyprland(was commited in 2023-10-21)
+2. Only supports hyprland source code after 2023-10-22, because the plugin requires this [commit](https://github.com/hyprwm/Hyprland/commit/a61eb7694df25a75f45502ed64b1536fda370c1d) in [hyprland](https://github.com/hyprwm/Hyprland).

-##### using meson and ninja:
+##### Using meson and ninja:

 ```shell
 git clone https://github.com/DreamMaoMao/hycov.git